danstg1/Enigma-Machine/README.md

 # Enigma-Machine
-An Enigma Machine In Haskell for a university project
+An Enigma Machine In a functional programming language